plus3it/ash-linux-formula/README.md

 http://www.nist.gov/itl/) .

-The SCAP-recommended tests and remediations have been verified to implement the refereneced guidances.
+The SCAP-recommended tests and remediations have been verified to implement the referenced guidances.
 This verification has resulted in some deviances from the authoritative guidances.
 The deviances fall into three primary categories:
 * Loosening settings that would result in a system not sustainably manageable in an enterprise-scale system deployment (e.g., automated account-lockouts are